ModruKinstealer/NPC_Creator/README.md

 - The ability for a DM to determine which abilities the creature uses for calculation of CR, for those instances when they know that they want to use a different set of abilities than what is defaulted to for an encounter so they can tailor the CR more effectively to a particular encounter should they choose.

 # Files and their purposes
+-app.py, requirements.txt, helpers.py
+    - The site I want to create has some similarities to pset9: Finance so I'm going to use that as a kind of template for the final project as such I'm going to use app.py for the main program and put all my helper functions in helpers.py.
+Ideally things should be setup as modular as possible.